DeepSpace2/StyleFrame/docs/commandline_interface.rst

 =================   =========================================================================
 Flag                Explanation
 =================   =========================================================================
-``-v``              Displays the installed versions of StyleFrame and its dependencies ``--json_path``     Path to the json file
+``-v``              Displays the installed versions of styleframe and its dependencies ``--json_path``     Path to the json file
 ``--json``          json string
 ``--output_path``   Path to the output xlsx file.
 If not provided defaults to ``output.xlsx``